triflicacid/c-vm/docs/CPU.md

 To execute, run `./execute.exe [<file>] [-p] [-m <size>] [-s <size>]`
   - `file` is the source file.
 Default is `source.bin`.
-  - `-p` enables the printing of extra information.
+  - `-d` enables the printing of extra information.
   - `-m` sets the CPUs memory size to `size`.
+  - `-o` sets output file (STDOUT).
+Note, this is only for output caused by instructions, and not error/debug info.
   - `-s` sets the CPUs stack size to `size`.